San Francisco | Victorian Specialist

 • Vibe: Old Money, consulate row, museum-quality architecture

-• Zoning Advantage: Multiple landmark overlays limit demolition/alteration
+• Zoning Advantage: Multiple landmark overlays limit demolition and alteration

-• Typical Buyer: UHNW buyers, collectors seeking irreplaceable homes
+• Typical Buyer: Ultra-high-net-worth buyers and collectors seeking irreplaceable homes

 Price Range